DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 So we try to find one audio file which contains the password for `smokingGun.zip`.We can finally find that the target audio file named `creative.mp3` contains the password.

+Also, the folders with name audio, image, message in file types are very important.
+For password messages we can check these folders.
+For this answer if we go to `vol2/File Types/By MIME Type/audio/mpeg/creative.mp3`.

 **7.What websites has Frank Visited using the laptop?**

 You can easily find the website history and cookies from the `Results` subbar.
 And also use the `Timeline` to sort out all the web activity.
+Click on the web history and on the right side Save table as CSV.

 ![11](/Pictures/Digital Forensics/Credit Card Fraud/11.png)